City Guide for: Mariquita, Colombia

 Honda

 Step back in time in Honda, a beautifully preserved colonial town nestled on the banks of the Magdalena River.
-Known as the "City of Bridges," Honda boasts stunning architecture, a rich history as a vital trading port, and a vibrant cultural scene.
-Wander through its cobblestone streets, admire the colorful buildings, and soak in the atmosphere of a bygone era.
+Known as the "City of Bridges," Honda boasts stunning architecture, vibrant streets, and a rich history as a vital trading port.
+Explore its historic center, a UNESCO World Heritage Site, and soak in the atmosphere of a bygone era.

 Travel Time